tulior/tulio-dev-resume/README.md

 **Software Engineer** | *Aug 2017 – Aug 2019*
 *Embedded within the **State Secretariat of Justice & Public Safety (SEJUSP)** to support mission-critical operations.*

-* **911-Equivalent Dispatch System (CADG):** Maintained and extended the **ASP.NET Web API** backend for the Computer-Aided Dispatch system used by Military Police, ensuring high availability for real-time incident creation and patrol unit management.
+* **911-Equivalent Dispatch System (CADG):** Maintained and extended the **ASP.NET Web API** backend and **SignalR** real-time communication for the Computer-Aided Dispatch system used by Military Police, and contributed to **Knockout.js** frontend components to ensure reliable, low-latency incident and patrol updates.
-* **Operational Integration (SIGO):** Delivered features for the Integrated Operational Management System (SIGO), the central database for statewide police incident reports and public safety statistics.
+* **Operational Integration (SIGO):** Delivered features for the Integrated Operational Management System (SIGO), a **PHP / Backbone.js** application serving as the central database for statewide police incident reports and public safety statistics.

 &nbsp;